shrestic/top_states_ecommerce_etl/README.md

 # Project Overview
-The project builds an ETL pipeline to collect e-commerce data from different data sources and joins them together to identify the top states with the most users and orders.
+The project builds an ETL pipeline to collect e-commerce data from different data sources and joins them together to identify the top states in US with the most users and orders.
 ## Airflow Graph Design
  * This pipeline is scheduled to run on a monthly basis.
 ![Screenshot 2024-02-05 at 18 23 12](https://github.com/shrestic/top_states_ecommerce_etl/assets/60643737/0e82bc93-fbba-4d1f-916f-c6524e93b746)